-Currently, the smell is virtually impossible to transmit digitally, but that could change over the next few years.
+Currently, smell is virtually impossible to transmit digitally, but that could change over the next few years.
 What is not done for the market of the future.

 Current online experiences do not currently include an odor component.
 Some past attempts (like Olly, a sort of anti-litteram olfactory printer) failed miserably.
 However, consumers estimate that our sense of smell will be a key part of the internet by 2030.